-This procedure applies to complaints about the policies, procedures, or actions of editorial staff of the International Journal of Higher Education Management (IJHEM)-A Journal of the Academy of Business and Retail Management (ABRM).
+This procedure applies to complaints about the policies, procedures, or actions of editorial staff of the International Journal of Higher Education Management (IJHEM)-A Journal of the Centre for Business & Economic Research (CBER).

-The Academy welcomes constructive feedback and complaints as they provide an opportunity to further reflect on how things can be improved for the betterment of various stakeholders.
-Once a complaint has been received the Academy will endeavour to respond in a timely manner.
+CBER welcomes constructive feedback and complaints as they provide an opportunity to further reflect on how things can be improved for the betterment of various stakeholders.
+Once a complaint has been received the Centre will endeavour to respond in a timely manner.
 The procedure outlined below aims to be fair to all parties involved.

 Our definition of a complaint is as follows: